TJ2005/Obsidian-Notes-Public/Publish/Btech Folder/Btech Fifth Semester/Subjects/Forensic Science/Forensic Science.md

 Time: 15:18
 ---
 # Forensic Science
 This index covers the notes for forensic science taught at MPSTME.
-The quality is poor as there is a lack of clear definition is missing.

 ## Lectures
 - [[Rules of Forensic Science]]